 5. Don’t be a stranger!

 Once you have decided to embark on further education, why don’t you share the programme with your boss?
-On our course syllabus you can find out which Product School training is best suited for your current needs.
+On our brochure, you can find out which Product School training is best suited for your current needs.
 We insist, SHOW your bosses how the company can benefit from investing in your education: don’t just tell them!

 After enrollment, make sure to keep your manager informed about your training.
 Don’t forget that, in the short-term, your boss is incurring a cost.
 In short, let your company see what benefits they are getting from funding your course early on.